Functions

 Key things to note

-- The flow goes back to the parent stack once the child stack ends.
+- The flow goes back to the parent journey once the child journey ends.

-- There is currently no way to pass parameters or expect a return value from a child stack, however you can update fields on the contact profile, which is available both to the parent and child stack.
+- There is currently no way to pass parameters or expect a return value from a child journey, however you can update fields on the contact profile, which is available both to the parent and child journey.

 Scheduling

-A stack can schedule the execution of another stack (or itself) at some time in the future.
+A journey can schedule the execution of another journey (or itself) at some time in the future.
 This can be useful to program messages that will be sent to the user in some time from now (e.g. 2 days from now).

 Syntax

-The stack can be scheduled using either the in
+The journey can be scheduled using either the in

 argument or the at